frlan/tex-uni-erfurt/README.md

 should be enought....
 I case you are fine with the output of the template.

+To compile it you will need a LaTeX distribution.

 Files
 -----

-magister.tex: Contains you document eigenstaendigkeit.tex: Contains the "Eigenständigkeitserklärung" helper.tex: Container a some little helper functions self created
+  * magister.tex: Contains you document
+  * eigenstaendigkeit.tex: Contains the "Eigenständigkeitserklärung"
+  * helper.tex: Container a some little helper functions self created